Defender of the Fatherland Day (Kazakhstan): 2017

 Celebrated the silver jubilee of the founding of the Kazakh military.
 The parade inspector was the Minister of Defence Colonel General Saken Zhasuzakov and the parade commander was the Commander in Chief of the Kazakh Ground Forces, Major General Murat Bektanov.
 More than 5,000 servicemen, around 300 units of military machinery and 70 military jets took part in the parade.

 2018

 Celebrated the 26th anniversary of the founding of the Kazakh Armed Forces.
 President Nazarbayev announced the creation of a new branch of the armed forces designed to combat cyber threats.
 It was the first parade at the Otar Military Base in 5 years.
 An exhibition of military equipment was unveiled at the base.

 2020

 The only major commemoration of the holiday to be cancelled in 2020 was the parade, due to honor the 75th anniversary of the Second World War.
 The cancellation was by order of President Kassym-Jomart Tokayev and was due to the COVID-19 pandemic in Kazakhstan.
 The State Philharmonic of Nur-Sultan announced on the eve of the holiday its intention to hold an online concert entitled Yel Yelinin Korgany (The stronghold of the people) in honor of the holiday.

+2025

+2025 celebrated the 33rd anniversary of the Kazakh Armed Forces and the 80th anniversary of the Great Patriotic War.
+In attendance was General Secretary of the Communist Party of Vietnam Tô Lâm and his wife Ngô Phương Ly, who visited Astana on a state visit from 6-7 May.